arsany/voda-task/README.md

 ## Steps
 - Using CloudFormation IaC deploy (EKS Cluster and Jenkins-machine) from infrastructure dir
-- After CF complete you can configure Jenkins from console and don't for get to add credentials for
+- After CF complete you can configure Jenkins from console and don't forget to add credentials for

  ```bash